Abbotsbury Swannery is a unique sanctuary which allows you to interact and learn about these magnificent birds

 Written records of the swannery’s existence go back to 1393 however it is thought that the swannery was created by Benedictine Monks who farmed the birds back in 1040s.
 Today the protected birds are able to live peacefully in this unique natural wildlife habitat.
 The Fleet, with Chesil Beach on its seaward side provides a natural barrier for the swans against the sometimes rough seas.

 Visitors can wander through along the paths which weave through the nesting sites.
 In late spring you can get very close to the nesting pairs and may catch a glimpse of the new born cygnets.
 The swannery is open to the public between March and the end of October.
 A great time to visit is between the middle of May and the end of June when young cygnets are present.
-There is the opportunity to help with the feeding of the swans.
+There is the opportunity to help with feeding the swans.
 Twice a day at noon and 4pm a mass feeding takes place.

 For feeding yourselves there is a great little cafe which serves delicious homemade food.
 It is fully licensed and located at the entrance before you pay to go in; so passing walkers are welcome.
 Nearby are other great attractions including Abbotsbury Children’s Farm and Abbotsbury Sub Tropical Gardens.